disha-dhanwani/COMP2084-Assignment1/README.md

 This web application was built by me on Visual studio using MVC Entity Frameworks and connecting to the database 'SneakerBoxStore' on my local server.
 The application includes the following languages: C#, Javascript, HTML and CSS.

-*A part of the code - Session Extension - was taken from https://www.talkingdotnet.com/store-complex-objects-in-asp-net-core-session/ *
+*A part of the code - Session Extension - is from https://www.talkingdotnet.com/store-complex-objects-in-asp-net-core-session/ *
 *The site layout (CSS) is from https://bootswatch.com/lux/*

 SNEAKERBOX © Disha Dhanwani (200434069) - Georgian College